StephenRicher/HiCFlow/README.md

 HiCFlow is bundled with a fully configured small HiC dataset ([Wang et al., 2018](https://www.nature.com/articles/s41467-017-02526-9)) to test and serve as a template for configuring other datasets.
 The configuration file for the example dataset is provided at at [here](example/config/config.yaml).

-**Note:** If relative file paths are provided in the configuration file, then these are **relative to the working directory**.
-The working directory itself (defined by workdir) is relative to the directory ``snakemake`` is executed.
-If not set, the working directory defaults to the directory containing the Snakefile.
-Relative paths can be confusing; they are used here to ensure the example dataset works for all users.
-If in doubt, simply provide absolute paths.

 ### Example Configurations

 * [Typical HiC Analysis](example/config/config-HiC+CallVariant+Phase.yaml)